jackyspeed/aboutzhangshu/index.md

 ## Academic experience

-As international conference pc chair / member for
+As international conference pc member / section chair for:

 - 2020 IEEE International Conference on Awareness Science and Technology, iCAST2020
 - 2020 IEEE International Conference on Trust, Security and Privacy in Computing and Communications, TrustCom2020